 Look Like Love specialise in supporting and promoting graduate and emerging designers, providing an exclusive collection of hand-made and limited edition work.

-Shop specific collections by your chosen Designer by clicking on their profile.
+Here we showcase current and previous designers we have worked with.
+Shop specific collections by your chosen Designer by clicking on their picture.
 We love to support these talented makers and hope you will too!

 Jonathan studied at Leeds Arts University, UK, and graduated with a Ba(Hons) in Printed Textiles and Surface Pattern Design in 2009.

 As a designer his work is presented in a very graphic way, with his love of geometric shape & pattern evident alongside his underlying attention to colour and detail.
 He gathers his influences and inspirations from a variety of elements, whether it's within a bustling city or out in the country.
 Simple forms, bold colour combinations, layout & composition, and subtle textures all play their own part.

 Jonathan has recently relocated to south London and works as a freelance designer and printmaker.
 He divides his time between designing for a variety of fashion & interior clients, and working on his own personal silk screen prints and other handmade design products.

 Whose work are you most inspired by? - Josef Albers.
 His colour studies are just perfection.